Scaffold Mapping Tools: Reusing Scaffolds

 Figure 8.
 Use Add View to select a view layout for visualization.

 Next, use the Scene Editor to add surface elements of the scaffold as shown in Figure 9.
-Addition of surface elements in the Argon Viewer is necessary for the generation of triangulated surfaces defined by the unit normal and vertices in the stl format.
+Addition of surface elements in the Argon Viewer is necessary for the generation of triangulated surfaces defined by the unit normal and vertices in the STL format.
 More details on how to customize the visualization can be found in Step 4 described here.

 Figure 9. **Scene Editor** settings for visualizing the 2D surface of the scaffold.